Brighteon Broadcast News, Oct 21, 2025: WHEN ROBOTS WALK AMONG US: Human token generators, robot div

 Wouldn't that be cool?

-Would you like to have a walking robot that's like a wellness coach that knows everything about natural medicine and making healthy smoothies and so on?
+Wouldn't you like to have a walking robot that's like a wellness coach that knows everything about natural medicine and making healthy smoothies and so on?

 Wouldn't that be cool?

-Because I mean it's free to download anyway.
+You can have it because I mean, it's free to download anyway.

 But that'd be the coolest thing in the world.

-I hope we can overwrite the language models with our own models, but see, then you just have a robot hanging out in your kitchen or your living room or whatever, and you could talk to it, and it's feeding back information to you, which is no different than 999 out of a thousand people.
+And you could talk to it and it's feeding back information to you, which is no different than 999 out of a thousand people.

 You see what I'm saying?

-And it's like, it's just a language model, just spitting out words.
+And it's like, it's just a language model just spitting out words.

-And people get together like that often, and especially the the not so bright people, they're just like it's just like multiple language models talking to each other in a room.
+And especially the not so bright people, they're just like, it's just like multiple language models talking to each other in a room.

 It's like blah, blah, blah, blah, blah.

-Every everything that we say, dogs just hear non-words because they don't really parse the words that well.
+blah blah blah blah blah blah blah blah blah blah blah blah blah you know which is the way dogs hear us talk every Everything that we say, dogs just hear non-words because they don't really parse the words that well.

 But anyway, imagine a bunch of language models just talking to each other.